-Assault by penetration is one of the three most common sexual crimes under the Sexual Offences Act 2003.
-It occurs when a someone intentionally penetrates the vagina or anus of another person without their consent, and the perpetrator does not reasonably believe that the other person consents to the act.
+Sexual assault by penetration is one of the three most common sexual crimes classified under the Sexual Offences Act 2003.
+The offence occurs when someone intentionally penetrates the vagina or anus of another person without that individual’s consent and the perpetrator does not reasonably believe that the other person consents to the act.

 What is the difference between rape, sexual assault and assault by penetration?

-According to the law, only a man can commit rape (as the penetration must be with a penis).
+According to the law, only a man can commit rape, as the act of penetration must be with a penis.
 Rape is committed where a man intentionally penetrates the vagina, anus or mouth of another person with his penis when the other person does not consent.

 Sexual assault occurs when a person intentionally touches another person for sexual purposes without the consent of that person.
 It does not involve penetration of the vagina, anus or mouth.

-If you are accused of sexual assault by penetration it is crucial that you are represented by someone who is an expert in this complex and very serious area of law.
+If you are accused of sexual assault by penetration it is crucial that you are represented by an individual who is an expert in this complex and extremely serious area of law.
 The consequences of a conviction for a sexual assault or rape are very grave and will have life changing consequences for the person accused and those around them.